JasonToups/visible-react/React-Documentation/Getting-Started/2-Styling-and-UI.md

   },
 ```

+### Remove Conflicting CSS Stylesheets
+The only stylesheets you should be using with Tailwind for right now are the `input.css` and `output.css` sheets.

+Remove the `App.css` and `index.css` stylesheets, if they exist.

+Also, look for any `.tsx` files that might be importing those stylesheets, and remove those imports.

 ## Working with Tailwind
 If you haven't worked with Tailwind before, I would highly recommend reading their [Utility-First Fundamentals](https://tailwindcss.com/docs/utility-first) to get a better understanding about the benefits of working with Tailwind.